jrolfe777/personal-finance-starter/docs/workshop.md

 > Create a Product Requirements Document in a new file, `docs/debt-calculator.md`.
 The feature is a "Debt Payoff Calculator" that lets a user select a debt, input their desired monthly payment, and see a projection of their payoff timeline.
 The PRD should include user stories and feature requirements.

-**(Wait for the AI to generate the file.)**
+**(Wait for the AI to generate the file, and be sure to save the file once its done.)**

 **Takeaway:** The AI has instantly created a structured requirements document.
-This process, which can often take hours or days of meetings and writing, is completed in seconds.
+This process, which can often take hours or days or weeks of meetings and writing, is completed in seconds.
 It provides a solid foundation for the feature and a "single source of truth" for the team, ensuring alignment from the very beginning.

 ### Step 2: Review and Refine the PRD

 Now, let's review the PRD.
 Your role is to use your domain expertise - and understanding of the business - to spot gaps and opportunities.
-To take the PRD from good to great.
+To take the PRD from basic to great.
 Review the PRD and add your own spin to it - remove weak ideas, add improvements, tweak and refine.

 **Action:** Here's an example prompt, but you should replace with your own ideas, add success criteria, etc - iteratively, until you are happy with the feature you'll build:

-> This is a good start, but I want to make the calculator more helpful.
-Update `docs/debt-calculator.md` to add a feature requirement for an "AI-Powered Insight".
-This insight should analyze the user's proposed payment plan and provide feedback.
-For example, it could tell them if their payment is too low and will accrue more interest, or congratulate them if it's an aggressive, effective plan.
+> This is a good start, but I want to make the calculator more visual.
+Update `docs/debt-calculator.md` to add a feature requirement for a "Payoff Projection Chart".
+This chart should visually represent the debt balance decreasing over time based on the user's proposed monthly payment.
+It will make the payoff journey more tangible for the user.

 **(Wait for the AI to update the file.)**

 **Takeaway:** This demonstrates the iterative and collaborative nature of the AI partnership.
-The human developer provides the strategic direction and product sense, and the AI handles the documentation and refinement.
-We've just made the feature significantly more valuable without writing a single line of code, and we've created a durable asset that will form the basis of our context engineering during initial development and through the lifetime of maintenance for this feature.
+Critically, this approach results in a durable specification, saved adjacent to our code.
+This asset will be the foundation of our context engineering for this feature, both during initial development and throughout the feature's lifetime.

 ---